gianlazz/Lazztech.Cloud/GianDevNotes.md

 More to-do:
 - Snapshot page with id url paramter
 - Consolidate snapshot view to show every persons name for the snapshot instead of multiple names

+## Friday, November 2, 2018
+#### Sprint 12, ClientFacade face_recognition against new upload image

+[x] - Implemented Snapshot page that gets by the guid id from the OnGet() param

+Note for later reference, if I'm going to deserialize an object make sure that the properties are not private or it won't deserialize properly leaving it null or left to the ctor.